Lafayette Square Park

 What is Lafayette Square Park?

-Lafayette Park was also known as Tragedy Square.
-During its storied and often macabre history, the park was used as a graveyard, a zoo, an active slave market, a modest racetrack, and an encampment for soldiers during the War of 1812.
-It was also used for many political celebrations and protests.
+Lafayette Square Park earned the nickname Tragedy Square due to its macabre history.
+Over the years, people used the park as a graveyard, a zoo, an active slave market, a modest racetrack, and an encampment for soldiers during the War of 1812.
+The park also hosted numerous political celebrations and protests.

 In 1859 on a cold February evening, Representative of the United States Congress Daniel Sickles murdered Philip Barton Key II in the newly landscaped park.